-The "Jacks Down" reminder is intended to warn you to retract your Leveling Jacks before moving the vehicle.
-The light will come on briefly and a chime will sound when the ignition key is turned to the On or Run positions if the jacks are down.
+The "HWH® Master Warning" reminder is intended to warn you to retract your Hydraulic Leveling Jacks before moving the vehicle.
+The light will come on briefly and a chime will sound when the ignition key is turned to the On or Run positions if the hydraulic jacks are down.

-"Jacks Down" Light (Located on dash) -Typical View
+HWH® Master Warning Light (Located on dash) -Typical View